-SEMESTER SKETCHBOOK: As in the first semester, a sketchbook (8.5"x11" black spiral bound recommended) is required.
+SEMESTER SKETCHBOOK: As in the first year, a sketchbook (8.5"x11" black spiral bound recommended) is required.
 Instructors want to "see your work."
 You should save and date all sketches, study models, photos, ideas, etc., and keep them in your sketchbook and/or an ordered portfolio for review at the end of each project and semester.
 Make a conscious effort to record your design process, especially through your sketchbook.
-Make every sketch worthwhile and worth saving to show and record the progress of your ideas.
-Put all your effort, focus and attention into each piece.
 A sketchbook is an invaluable tool in the design process and life of an architect.
-This is especially the case in a studio whose focus is architectural composition, conceptual thinking, and designing opportunities for unique architectural experiences.
-The sketchbook is a resource for exploring, understanding, recording, and questioning what we can see, hear, and experience about architecture, in studio, in lectures related to architecture (history, statics, drawing), during self-motivated research and reading, on site visits and field trips, and in the world around you.
+This is especially the case in a studio that works at all scales from concept and urban plan to details and bolts.
+The sketchbook is a resource for exploring, understanding, recording and questioning what we can see, hear and experience about architecture, in studio, in lectures related to architecture (history, statics, drawing), during self-motivated research and reading, on site visits and field trips, and in the world around you.
 It is a place to work spontaneously and experimentally with new and unfamiliar ways of working, thinking, and communicating.
-It is a space for critical thought, dialogue, and reflection.
+It is a place for critical thought, dialogue, and reflection.
 It is an opportunity to orchestrate observations and ideas over time, a reservoir for synthesis of many disparate thoughts and inspirations.
 The sketchbook is a trace of your thought process where inter-connections, both purposeful and serendipitous, should come to life and influence your design.

 PROJECT DOCUMENTATION: Communicating your ideas clearly, and documenting your work effectively is a crucial part of the design process and becoming an architect.
-As part of an effort to record your work for the future, especially for website and portfolio, all students will be REQUIRED to create effective and graphically well-designed project documentation sheets (8.5"x11" pages, submit hardcopy, low-res & hi-res pdf files) of all their designs after each review.
-See the studio website for details.
+As part of an effort to record your work for the future, especially for website and portfolio, all students will be REQUIRED to create effective and graphically well-designed project documentation sheets using a prescribed "template" of all their designs after each review.
+The 8.5"x11" pages will be submitted in hardcopy and as pdf files to the Blackboard system.
+See the studio website and the TAs for scheduling, process, formatting and other details & suggestions.

-TA WORKSHOPS: Our TA Andrew Caruso (acaruso@andrew.cmu.edu) will hold regular sessions to offer advice and teach skills to help insure success in 2nd year, including workshops on project documentation & portfolio, presentation & media, time management, etc.
+TA WORKSHOPS: Our TA Michelle Lopez (melopez@andrew.cmu.edu) will hold regular help sessions and teach skills to help insure success in 2nd year, including workshops on project documentation & portfolio, presentation & media, time management, integration with M&A, etc.

-BIBLIOGRAPHY / RESOURCES: Make a habit of reading more!
+BIBLIOGRAPHY / RESOURCES: Make a habit of going to the library regularly, and reading more!
 For useful readings, see the handouts, studio website as well as the library research guide for architects.
 Some suggested readings to approach the issue of "New Materiality":